Copyright law of India

-The Copyright Act 1957 as amended governs the subject of copyright law in India.
+The Copyright Act, 1957 as amended governs the subject of copyright law in India.
 The Act is applicable from 21 January 1958.
 The history of copyright law in India can be traced back to its colonial era under the British Empire.
 The Copyright Act 1957 was the first post-independence copyright legislation in India and the law has been amended six times since 1957.
 The most recent amendment was in the year 2012, through the Copyright (Amendment) Act 2012.

 India is a member of most of the important international conventions governing the area of copyright law, including the Berne Convention of 1886 (as modified at Paris in 1971), the Universal Copyright Convention of 1951, the Rome Convention of 1961 and the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
 Initially, India was not a member of the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT) but subsequently entered the treaty in 2013.

 Applicable Copyright Act before 1958

 Prior to 21 January 1958, the Indian Copyright Act, 1914, was applicable in India and still applicable for works created prior to 21 January 1958, when the new Act came into force.
 The Indian Copyright Act, 1914 was based on the Imperial Copyright Act of 1911 passed by the Parliament of the United Kingdom, but was slightly modified in terms of its application to Indian law.
-According to this Act, the period of copyright for photographs was 50 years from the time it was first published.
-(Act language is: "the term for which copyright shall subsist in photographs shall be fifty years from the making of the original negative from which the photograph was directly or indirectly derived, and the person who was owner of such negative at the time when such negative was made shall be deemed to be the author of the work, and, where such owner is a body corporate, the body corporate shall be deemed for the purposes of this Act to reside within the parts of His Majesty's dominions to which this Act extends if it has established a place of business within such parts.")
+According to this Act, the period of copyright for photographs was 50 years from the time it was created (Act language is: "the term for which copyright shall subsist in photographs shall be fifty years from the making of the original negative from which the photograph was directly or indirectly derived, and the person who was owner of such negative at the time when such negative was made shall be deemed to be the author of the work, and, where such owner is a body corporate, the body corporate shall be deemed for the purposes of this Act to reside within the parts of His Majesty's dominions to which this Act extends if it has established a place of business within such parts.")
 For photographs published, before 21 January 1958 in India, the period of copyright is thus 50 years, as for them the old Act is applicable.